brunch/brunch-guide/content/en/chapter01-whats-brunch.md

   * **Minification** of resulting files if we’re in “production mode;”
   * **Watching** of source files to update the build on the fly.

-All these features are there already because this is a specialized tool, yet they remain **super-easy to use** (most of the time, they’re actually **automatic**) thanks to a nifty set of conventions, that we’ll explore later on.
+All these features are here already because this is a specialized tool, yet they remain **super-easy to use** (most of the time, they’re actually **automatic**) thanks to a nifty set of conventions, that we’ll explore later on.

 ## File-based processing vs. pipelines